divish16/NYC-Student-Success-Predictions/README.md

 A provisional join on a small sample of these two datasets (preserving the full set of features) is available as a CSV in the Machine Learning folder of this repository.

 ### Question
-The question we are hoping to answer is, "Can demographic information be used to predict student success outcomes?
+The question we are hoping to answer is, "Can demographic information be used to predict student success outcomes?"